ManikantaSanjay/Data_Analysis_Using_Python_Libraries_Series/README.md

 # Data_Analysis_Using_Python_Libraries_Series
-This Series contains various Data Analysis projects of different Kaggle datasets and providing insights of the dataset by making use of various Python libraries.
+This Repo contains various Data Analysis on different Kaggle datasets and providing insights into the dataset by making use of Python libraries.
 ## 1> Facebook Data Analytics
 ### :one: Dataset :
 #### https://www.kaggle.com/sheenabatra/facebook-data :link: